flrent/States.js/README.md

 States.js
 ============

-A simple JSON file containing US&amp;CA states with full names and codes.
+A simple JSON file containing US&amp;CA&amp; and indian states with full names and codes.

 It can be consumed as a JSON file, a JavaScript file (assigned to a global variable), or as a JSON file via an AMD script.